muratsivil/muratsivil/README.md

 - Hi 👋!
 My name is Murat and I'm a .NET | Backend Developer, from Turkey.
 I have been awarded the degree of Bachelor of Science in Computer Engineering.
 ## Working Experience:
 - 🧑🏻‍💻 I worked as Junior Software Developer at a German Company (Im-Par) 2 years 3 months.
 Working on Real Time Payment Implementation.
+  - Actively engaged in the development of real-time payment engines, ensuring high-performance and reliability.

+  - Spearheaded the implementation of a Microservices architecture, optimizing communication between Docker containers using Redis.

+  - Proficiently used GoLang to develop and maintain critical components of the software, enhancing efficiency and robustness.

+  - Collaborated seamlessly with cross-functional teams to facilitate the integration of Microservices into the system.

+  - Continuously contributed to system optimization and performance improvements.

+  - Successfully tackled a multitude of technical challenges within a dynamic and fast-paced environment.
 ## Areas of Expertise:
 - ASP .NET Core (C#) with Design Patterns and N-tier Architecture.
   - Experienced in ASP .NET Core development, emphasizing best practices